Idaho Employment Background Screening Laws in 2025

 Recent litigation shapes Idaho’s background check landscape.
 Here are significant cases:

 - Smith v.
-Boise State University (2018): An employee sued for wrongful termination after a background check revealed a dismissed misdemeanor.
+XXXX State University (2018): An employee sued for wrongful termination after a background check revealed a dismissed misdemeanor.
 The court ruled the employer violated FCRA by not providing a pre-adverse action notice.
 This case emphasizes proper notification procedures.

 - Johnson v.
-Ada County (2020): A job applicant claimed discrimination after a hiring denial based on a 10-year-old conviction.
+XXXX County (2020): A job applicant claimed discrimination after a hiring denial based on a 10-year-old conviction.
 The court upheld the employer’s decision, citing job relevance (financial role).
 This underscores the need for individualized assessments.

 Idaho Employment Screening